 - They don't see you struggling to juggle all of your responsibilities and those of the team.

 Have you told them what your days are like?
 Have you shared your favorite and least favorite parts of the job?
-Help them come in with eyes wide open.
+Help them come in with eyes wide open before they're promoted to team leader.

 Beyond your specific life as a leader, it's also important to understand their mindset coming in.
 People who want to "be the boss" are destined to fail, while the servant leader has no limits to where they can go.